ricardojmendez/UnitySteer/README.md

-# UnitySteer 3.0 alpha
+# UnitySteer 3.0 beta

 ## General notes

 UnitySteer is a toolkit to help build steering behaviors for autonomous agents in Unity.
-Initially based on OpenSteer, UnitySteer has been significanly reworked since it was first translated - the concepts and some of the code remain the same, but it follows a more Unity-like component-oriented philosophy.
+Initially based on OpenSteer, UnitySteer has been significantly reworked since it was first translated - the concepts and some of the code remain the same, but it follows a more Unity-like component-oriented philosophy.

 Please read License.txt before using in your projects.
 It's short, sweet and up to the point.

-You are currently looking at UnitySteer 3.0 *alpha*.
+You are currently looking at UnitySteer 3.0 *beta*.
 Make sure you catch up with [the latest UnitySteer blogposts](http://arges-systems.com/blog/category/unitysteer/), as well as reading the changelog, to be aware of the latest changes.

 ## Main repository